celineli99/celineli99.github.io/_posts/2020-07-28-PPE-Finals-Review.md

 In the end, I made the decision to stay here.
 This has multiple reasons: For one, I know that there is little to no chance I will return to Oxford soon except for collecting stuff, or potentially my graduation ceremony.
 But I am emotionally still tied to this place, and want to have a proper "closure of a chapter", instead of hurrily packing up my stuff and leaving.
 Another reason to stay is just the practicality with regards to exams: If we do have exams as scheduled, then I want to be here to study for them, and to sit them, otherwise I will have close to zero motivation to do them at home at my desk...

 I think I am very privileged and lucky to be able to stay in Oxford for the time being.
 It is actually quite a nice place, even if the shops are closed and the streets are empty (perhaps even more so because the streets are not crowded with tourists!).
-I made a separate post with pictures about "empty Oxford" **[here](https://celineliblog.wordpress.com/2020/03/29/oxford-during-the-pandemic-in-pictures/)**.
+I made a separate post with pictures about "empty Oxford".
 The best thing I can do now is to stay positive, stick to a routine, and to accord to guidelines of distancing and hygiene.
 If I do that, then everything should be fine.

 I am far more worried about the wider repercussions this will have on society, economies, people's livelihoods, emotional and physical well-being... but there has been much written on these topics here, and I won't speculate about the long-term consequences of the pandemic now.